Gililk48/kmerlib/README.md

 ## Locating k-mers in reads

 The `locate_kmers.py` script searches a FASTA/FASTQ file for k-mers listed in a CSV file.
-The CSV should contain `kmer`, `count` and `reads` columns such as the output of `extract_kmers.py`.
+The file must contain a `kmer` column and may optionally include `count` and `reads` columns produced by `extract_kmers.py`.
-Only k-mers occurring at least twice and found in at least two reads are processed.
+When these optional columns are present, only k-mers occurring at least twice and found in at least two reads are processed.
+Otherwise, all listed k-mers are searched.
 For each qualifying k-mer a TSV file containing the locations is written to the output directory (default `kmer_locations`).

 ```